-Mitchell: Our city, one year, 778 murders
+Mitchell: Our city, one year, 780 murders

 A draft report on the city’s year-end homicide rate by the University of Chicago Crime Lab concluded that a “sudden, large and seemingly sustained increase in gun crime occurring in public, involving teens and men in their 20s and 30s in a small number of distressed neighborhoods on Chicago’s South and West Sides.”

-Researchers could not determine the cause of the increase with available data, but they didn’t rule out the role the structure of gang activity and social media could have played.
+Researchers could not determine the cause of the increase with available data, but they don’t rule out the role the structure of gang activity and social media could have played.

 Additionally, we can’t talk about reducing the violence without talking about putting a greater emphasis on creating more living-wage jobs.

-Note: Editor’s note: To memorialize the victims of Chicago’s most violent year in two decades, the Chicago Sun-Times wrapped Sunday’s print editions with 618 faces of the 780 people murdered citywide in 2016 — every victim’s photo that the newspaper could obtain.
-Columnist Mary Mitchell offers her take on steps to address the city’s violence problem here.
-To read more stories of homicide victims, go to the Homicide Watch Chicago website: homicides.suntimes.com.